BioDAS/biodas.github.io/wiki/Main_Page.md

 Notice
 ------

-The DAS workshop for 2012 is preliminarily scheduled for 27-29th Feb 2012.
+Registrations open for the DAS workshop for 2012 27-29th Feb 2012.
 Subject to funding see here [agenda](http://www.biodas.org/wiki/DASWorkshop2012)
 <span style="color: darkred;">PLEASE NOTE: </span>a new version of DAS
 was recently released!
 See the [Versions of